Locally moving groups and laminar actions on the line: Preorders and group actions

-\subsubsection{Preorders on groups}
+\subsection{Preorders on groups}

-A preorder on a group $G$ is \emph{left-invariant} if $h\leq k$ implies $gh\leq gk$ for all $g,h,k\in G$.
+A preorder on a group $G$ is \emph{left invariant} if $h\leq k$ implies $gh\leq gk$ for all $g,h,k\in G$.
 In other words, the left-multiplication gives an action by automorphisms $G\to \Aut(G,\le)$.
-Recall also that a preorder on $G$ is \emph{bi-invariant} if it preserved by left and right multiplications.
+Recall also that a preorder on $G$ is \emph{bi-invariant} if it is preserved by left and right multiplications.

-By invariance and Remark \ref{r.equivalence_po}, given a left-invariant preorder $\leq$ on $G$, the equivalence class $[1]_\leq$ is a subgroup of $G$ and that $\leq$ is a left-invariant order on $G$ if and only if $[1]_\leq=\{1\}$.
+By invariance and Remark \ref{r.equivalence_po}, given a left-invariant preorder $\leq$ on $G$, the equivalence class $[1]_\leq$ is a subgroup of $G$, and $\leq$ is a left-invariant order on $G$ if and only if $[1]_\leq=\{1\}$.
 The subgroup $[1]_{\leq}$ is called the \emph{residue}.
-We say that a left-invariant preorder $\leq$ on $G$ is \emph{trivial} whenever $[1]_\leq=G$ and \emph{non-trivial} otherwise.
+We say that a left-invariant preorder $\leq$ on $G$ is \emph{trivial} whenever $[1]_\leq=G$, and \emph{non-trivial} otherwise.
 We denote by $\LPO(G)$ the set of all non-trivial left-invariant preorders on $G$.

-From now on, by a preorder on a group, we \emph{always} mean a non-trivial left-invariant preorder.
+{From now on, by a preorder on a group, we \emph{always} mean a non-trivial left-invariant preorder}.
 We endow $\LPO(G)$ with the product topology induced by the realization of preorders as subsets of $\{\leq,\gneq\}^{G\times G}$.
 It turns out that with this topology, $\LPO(G)$ is a metrizable and totally disconnected topological space, which is moreover compact whenever $G$ is finitely generated (see Antolín and the third author \cite{AntolinRivas}, where preorders are called relative orders).
-For a modern treatment of left-orders and left-preorders see \cite{GOD} and \cite{AntolinDicksSunic,decaup2019preordered}.
+Clearly $\LPO(G)$ contains the more classical compact space $\LO(G)$ of \emph{left-invariant orders} of a group $G$.
+For a modern treatment of left-invariant orders and preorders see the monograph by Deroin, Navas, and the third author \cite{GOD}, Antol\'in, Dicks, and \v Sunic \cite{AntolinDicksSunic}, or Decaup and Rond \cite{decaup2019preordered}.